 There are eight international airports in the Dominican republic.
 Thanks to the high influx of tourists, these airports receive flights from all around the world.
 Domestic travel is also available in the country to people who wish to travel quicker.

 The bus system in the Dominican Republic has extensive networks and is one of the most effective ways to get between cities.
 There are also local 'guagua' buses that take people around within a city.

 The major cities in the country have taxis.
 There are also shared taxis that frequent fixed routes within the cities.

 Bicycles are also a popular means of transport people use to get around the rougher terrain of the country.
 Car rental is a convenient option for getting around the country.
 You can rent an economy vehicle for $8 (approx. €8, £7, $10 CAD, $12 AUD).

 The healthcare system in the Dominican Republic is structured in a way that people in the lowest class have access to free healthcare.
 They have an advanced healthcare system, among the best in the Caribbean however, healthcare can be expensive.
 Snowbirds are advised to have comprehensive healthcare insurance to cover expenses for any trips to the hospital.
 Many doctors are foreign-trained and speak enough English to communicate well with you.

-- Weather: The winter weather in Dominican Republic will normally be warm during the day and warm during the night.
+- Weather: The fall, winter, and spring weather in Dominican Republic will normally be warm during the day and warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Dominican Republic you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.